-The Commercial Truck Driving certificate program provides basic training in the principles and skills of commercial truck operations.
-The program is based on the definition of a truck driver as one who operates a commercial motor vehicle of all different sizes and descriptions on all types of roads.
+The Commercial Truck Driving Class A certificate program provides basic training in the principles and skills of commercial truck operations.
+Safe operating practices are integrated into the development of driving skills on the road.
+Each student must demonstrate proficiency in required behind-thewheel (BTW) skills such as operating a commercial vehicle safely on public roads through a variety of maneuvers.
 At the completion of the program, the student is administered the Georgia CDL Skills Exam.

-COURSE NO. OCCUPATIONAL COURSES CREDITS CTDL 1010 Fundamentals of Commercial Driving 3
+COURSE NO. OCCUPATIONAL COURSES CREDITS

+CTDL 1010 Fundamentals of Commercial Driving 3

-CTDL 1020 Combination Vehicle Basic Operation and Range Work 2 Select one of the following courses: CTDL 1030 Combination Vehicle Advanced Operations 4 CTDL 1040 Commercial Driving Internship 4
+CTDL 1021 Combination Vehicle Basic

+Operation and Range Work 3

+Select one of the following courses:

+CTDL 1030 Combination Vehicle Advanced Operations 4 CTDL 1040 Commercial Driving Internship 4